While retail return fraud can be a big challenge for eCommerce stores, there are actions you can take to prevent return fraud.

-People are shopping online more than ever, and as a Shopify merchant, having easy returns is essential for customer loyalty and satisfaction.
-Unfortunately, this poses a challenge for fighting return fraud.
+Making it easy to return items is essential for customer loyalty and satisfaction.
+Unfortunately, this poses a challenge in preventing retail return fraud.

 How can you spot fraud and take action to prevent it?
 Let’s break it down.